keedio/flume-ng-sql-source/README.md

 To avoid rows export repetitions use $@$ special character in WHERE clause, to incrementaly export not processed rows and the new ones inserted.

+IMPORTANT: For proper operation of Custom Query ensure that incremental field will be returned in the first position of the Query result.

 Example:
 ```
 agent.sources.sql-source.custom.query = SELECT incrementalField,field2 FROM table1 WHERE incrementalField > $@$